freebsd/crochet/README.md

    compile everything and build the disk image.
 This part of the process can take several hours.

+   Shortcut:  If you only want the most basic build for a board, you can use this command without creating a config file:
+    $ sudo /bin/sh crochet.sh -b <boardname>
+   However, if you want to tweak the build in any way, you will need to create a config file.

 4. COPY the image to a suitable device (SD card, disk drive, etc)

    The script will suggest a 'dd' command to do this.